-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

 SOLDIER: Dear, I really want to go home.
-I’m so (expletive) tired of being afraid of everything.
-They brought us to some (expletive) (expletive)hole.
-What are we (expletive) waiting for?
-To be (expletive) killed?
+I’m so fucking tired of being afraid of everything.
+They brought us to some fucking shithole.
+What are we fucking waiting for?
+To be fucking killed?

-ANDREY TO PARTNER: The mood is so (expletive) negative.
-One guy is (expletive) crying, and another one is (expletive) suicidal.
-I’m (expletive) sick and tired of them.
+ANDREY TO PARTNER: The mood is so fucking negative.
+One guy is fucking crying, and another one is fucking suicidal.
+I’m fucking sick and tired of them.

 —